top of page

 He wasn't able to speak, but he did his best to let me know in every way he possible that he heard it all.

-Squeezes, grunts and the occasional eye opening was how he let me know, that he knew
+Squeezes, grunts and the occasional eye opening was how he let me know, that he knew.

-God you were a trooper.
+God you were a trooper, and man were we a team.

-The man never got mad for my various projects or chaos, he just laughed and smiled, and asked how he could help.
+That man never got mad for my various projects or chaos, he just laughed and smiled, and asked how he could help.

 Those dimples?